-2.1.2 DWR is a State agency within the California Natural Resources Agency responsible for constructing, operating and maintaining the SWP water storage and conveyance facilities located throughout California, including pumping facilities located in the Sacramento-San Joaquin Delta.
-The SWP is composed of 21 reservoirs and lakes and 11 other storage facilities, with a combined storage capacity of more than 4 million acre-feet; five hydroelectric power plants and four pumping-generated plants; and more than 700 miles of major canals and aqueducts.

-- 2.1.3 USFWS is a Federal agency within the United States Department of the Interior charged with the responsibility of administering the ESA and providing for the conservation of Federally-listed aquatic and terrestrial species and their habitat.
+- 2.1.2 DWR is a State agency within the California Natural Resources Agency responsible for constructing, operating and maintaining the SWP water storage and conveyance facilities located throughout California, including pumping facilities located in the Sacramento-San Joaquin Delta.
+The SWP is composed of 21 reservoirs and lakes and 11 other storage facilities, with a combined storage capacity of more than 4 million acre-feet; five hydroelectric power plants and four pumping-generated plants; and more than 700 miles of major canals and aqueducts. - 2.1.3 USFWS is a Federal agency within the United States Department of the Interior charged with the responsibility of administering the ESA and providing for the conservation of Federally-listed aquatic and terrestrial species and their habitat.
 USFWS is responsible for consulting with Federal action agencies under Section 7 of the ESA to address effects to Federally-listed aquatic and terrestrial species and their designated critical habitat to assist the Federal action agency in ensuring that their Federal action does not jeopardize listed species or destroy or adversely modify critical habitat. - 2.1.4 NMFS is a Federal agency within the United States Department of Commerce charged with the responsibility of administering the Federal ESA and providing for the conservation of federally-listed anadromous and marine species and their habitat.
 NMFS is responsible for consulting with Federal action agencies under Section 7 of the ESA to address effects to Federally-listed marine species and their designated critical habitat to assist the Federal action agency in ensuring that their Federal action does not jeopardize listed species under NMFS' jurisdiction or destroy or adversely modify designated critical habitat. - 2.1.5 CDFW is a State agency within the California Natural Resources Agency charged with the responsibility of administering the California Endangered Species Act (CESA).
-CDFW is authorized to take of State-listed endangered or threatened, or candidate species through issuance of incidental take permits under California Fish and Game Code, section 2081(b), or through issuance of consistency determinations pursuant to California Fish and Game Code, section 2080.1 - 2.1.6 Section 103 of Public Law 99-546 authorized and directed the Secretary of the Interior to execute and implement the "Agreement between the United States of America and the Department of Water Resources of the State of California for Coordinated Operation of the Central Valley Project and State Water Project" (Coordinated Operation Agreement or COA, May 20, 1985).
-Reclamation and DWR coordinate operations of the CVP and SWP as provided by the COA. - 2.1.7 All Federal agencies have a responsibility to utilize their authorities in furtherance of the purposes of the ESA by carrying out programs for the conservation of listed species, and to ensure that actions they authorize, fund, or carry out are not likely to jeopardize the continued existence of listed species or destroy or adversely modify their designated critical habitat [ESA Sections 7(a)(1), 7(a)(2)].
+CDFW is authorized to take of State-listed endangered or threatened, or candidate species through issuance of incidental take permits under California Fish and Game Code, section 2081(b), or through issuance of consistency determinations pursuant to California Fish and Game Code, section 2080.1. - 2.1.6 Each of the PWAs contracts for the delivery of water from the CVP or the SWP. or otherwise holds a diversion agreement with the United States or the State of California.

+2.1.7 Section 103 of Public Law 99-546 authorized and directed the Secretary of the Interior to execute and implement the "Agreement between the United States of America and the Department of Water Resources of the State of California for Coordinated Operation of the Central Valley Project and State Water Project" (Coordinated Operation Agreement or COA, May 20, 1985).
+Reclamation and DWR coordinate operations of the CVP and SWP as provided by the COA.

+2.1.8 All Federal agencies have a responsibility to utilize their authorities in furtherance of the purposes of the ESA by carrying out programs for the conservation of listed species, and to ensure that actions they authorize, fund, or carry out are not likely to jeopardize the continued existence of listed species or destroy or adversely modify their designated critical habitat [ESA Sections 7(a)(1), 7(a)(2)].